Yamaha Jog: The Jog CG50

 In 1988 the Yamaha Jog was released after being completely restyled and carried the designation CG50.
 It was powered by a similar vertical Minarelli engine as the prior CE50 Jog, this engine uses a smaller crankshaft but most other parts are compatible.
 Color combinations included white/purple, red, and black.
 The CG50 was sold in North America from 1988 to 1991.

 The Jog CY50

 The final North American revision the CY50 was released in 1992 and had the longest production run of any of the Jogs, ending in 2001.
 It was a heavily restyled version of the CG50, but the engine was also changed from the air-cooled vertical Minarelli to the air-cooled 49 cc horizontal Minarelli and the top speed was increased to 40 mph in stock form.
 Unrestricted the CY50 was capable of 45–48 mph.
 The CY50 came in a wide assortment of colors.

+The CY50 Jog seat was not suitable for two passengers.